 Update 𝚹 in a direction of decreasing gradient(slope)

-Here ղ is learning rate, we have to repeat step 2 until we reach to the local minima.
-Like we teach a child when it makes mistakes, for our model is also like that child, it makes mistakes and needs someone to teach it whenever it makes mistakes, this is handled by an algorithm known to be Backpropagation.
+Like we teach a child when he makes mistakes, our model is also like that child, it makes mistakes and needs someone to teach it whenever it makes mistakes, this is handled by an algorithm known to be Backpropagation.

 In the above visualization, two images are provided as an input, our model processes and learn the features of input images, further our model becomes capable of classifying both images on the basis of features it has learned as we can see in our output layer.